Is Surat Thani just a place to pass through on the way to somewhere else, like Koh Samui for example? Or is it TEFL teacher Heaven?

 Not really, just the occasional “Hey You” or “Man U, Man U” shout.
 Outside of the city in amongst the plantations is a little more backwards so the stares are more common and intense.

 The likelihood of a good beating... hmmm... well, it has happened.
 This is directly going to be based on your own behaviour.
 I've heard of a few of the visiting males having some problems, usually from being exceedingly intoxicated and blatantly offending the locals with obnoxious behavior.
 It's always been well deserved.

 Songtaews, tuk tuks, motorcycle taxis, and even samlors.
 Additionally there are free buses out to Big C and Lotus on the major routes.

 Most people own motorcycles.
 Many also have bicycles as there are some nice areas to bike in and around the city.

-Within the last 6 months taxis have started running and are increasing in number
+In recent times, taxis have started running and are increasing in number

 Main advantages of living there?